-Ben Davis is an award-winning children's author whose books include The Private Blog of Joe Cowley and the critically acclaimed The Soup Movement.
+Ben Davis is an award-winning children's author whose books include The Private Blog of Joe Cowley and The Soup Movement.
 Before he became an author, Ben wrote jokes and sketches for radio shows.
 He lives in Tamworth with his family, works as a postal delivery worker, and in his spare time enjoys rock climbing, white-water rafting and pretending to have adventurous hobbies.

 James Lancett is a UK based illustrator, storyboard artist and yellow sock lover!
 As a child growing up in Cardiff he was obsessed with cartoons, video games and all things fantasy.
 He studied BA Illustration and Animation at Kingston University and he now works as an illustrator and storyboarder for cartoons.

 Lenny Lemmon and the Trail of Crumbs!
 (Nosy Crow)